It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 The offsetting variable, however, is that many online small businesses today are started with little to no capital given the internet.
 Therefore, much more money is at risk when investing in stocks than with starting a small business as addressed previously in this post.

 Summary for Start a Business or Invest in Stocks

 These 5 considerations will hopefully help you decide whether to start a business or invest in stocks.

 I personally like doing both and here’s why.
 Stocks provide a core, mostly passive investment strategy.
-Online small businesses are still an incredible opportunity with almost no risk.
+On the other hand, small businesses are still an incredible opportunity with almost no risk or capital required.
 For us, they have been financially rewarding; they have also led to expanding our skills and even life enjoyment from the sheer achievement of creating something from nothing.

 Owning a small business and having stock investments also increases both income and capital gain diversification which lowers risk while building wealth.

 The best place to start is with my Ultimate Wealth Plan.
 You can get it here now.